zk-passport/openpassport/README.md

-# Monorepo for Embassy, a proof of passport protocol.
+# Monorepo for the Proof of Passport protocol.

 ![DALL·E 2023-10-25 11 57 47 - tight AF](https://github.com/zk-passport/embassy/assets/62038140/b49bc9bb-69a8-406b-9524-14f9f60a8844)

-Embassy lets users scan the NFC chip in their government-issued passport.
+Proof of Passport lets users scan the NFC chip in their government-issued passport.
 If the signature is valid, the user can generate a proof that can be verified onchain.
 We are using that proof to mint them a Soulbound Token (SBT) they can use to show that they indeed hold an official passport.